 A recent study found that a whopping 70% of Americans live paycheck to paycheck.
 If you’re among them, you are operating on such a thin margin that even a single surprise expense could send you scrambling to take out a loan.

-That’s not necessarily the end of the world unless you have no credit score or bad credit that prevents you from accessing affordable debt accounts.
-In such situations, people often resort to using payday loans.
+If you have good credit, that’s not such a bad thing.
+You’ll qualify for loans at reasonable interest rates.
+People with no credit score or bad credit often resort to payday loans.
 Unfortunately, those often trap their borrowers in a cycle of debt.

 Here’s everything you need to know to find a better solution, including why it’s so important that you avoid payday loans, what makes for good payday loan alternatives, and the best payday loan alternatives available today.